You're probably here because you want to know how to make money with a blog.

 Those who do make a living from their blog probably worked pretty hard.

-This blog post will teach you how to start a blog and make money, not how to become an overnight millionaire.
+This blog post will teach you how to start a blog and make money long-term, not how to become an overnight millionaire.

 You need to be consistent, hard-working, and most importantly, focus on turning your blog into a profitable business.